badma025/dukeofedinburgh/README.md

 Tuesday, 15 March 2022
 -
 Created a simple bookstore app using Prisma and PlanetScale which allows you to type in details about a book and have the information rendered.

+The source code is available on the projects/prisma/bookstore folder.